KKK meets with Portland leaders, 1921

 KKK meets with Portland leaders, 1921 // ba021814

-This photograph was published by the Portland Telegram on August 2, 1921, after local reporters were summoned to the Multnomah Hotel in Portland by an enticing phone message the day before.
-Upon arriving, the newspapermen entered a room full of some of the most influential men in the city, including the mayor and the chief of police, who had received the same "mysterious" phone call.
+This photograph was published by the Portland Telegram on August 2, 1921, a day after reporters were summoned to the Multnomah Hotel in Portland by an enticing phone message.
+At the hotel (now Embassy Suites), the newspapermen entered a room crowded with some of the most influential men in the city, including the mayor and the chief of police, who had received the same phone call.

-This photograph makes clear how comfortable KKK leaders were in the public spotlight in the early 1920s—despite their supposed anonymity—and how indulged they were by many civic governments, at least for a short time.
-That night Powell announced, "There are some cases, of course, in which we will have to take everything in our hands.
+The photograph indicates how comfortable KKK leaders were in the public spotlight during the early 1920s and how indulged they were by many civic governments.
+That night, Powell announced, "There are some cases, of course, in which we will have to take everything in our hands.
 Some crimes are not punishable under existing laws, but the criminals should be punished."
-He did not elaborate, but the implication was clear: the KKK felt entitled to act outside the law.
-In a room full of enforcers of the law, Powell and Gifford spoke freely without fear of prosecution.
+He did not elaborate, but the implication was that the Klan felt entitled to act outside the law.
+In a room full of enforcers of the law, the two Klan members spoke freely, without fear of prosecution.

-Klan membership in Oregon grew starting in 1921, with chapters springing up throughout the state.
-Its brief popularity stemmed, in part, from a general racism against minorities (particularly Chinese and Japanese), anti-Catholicism, and a belief in the enforcement of social morality.
-Gifford successfully lobbied for anti-Catholic legislation in Oregon during his term as Grand Dragon.
-The political effectiveness of KKK chapters was due in large part to the relationships its leaders formed with the state's policy makers, law enforcers, and fraternal organizations.
+Klan membership in Oregon grew beginning in 1921, with chapters established throughout the state.
+Its popularity stemmed, in part, from a general racism against minorities (particularly Chinese and Japanese) and anti-Catholicism.
+During his term as Grand Dragon, for example, Gifford successfully lobbied for anti-Catholic legislation in Oregon.
+The political effectiveness of KKK chapters was due in large part to the relationships its leaders formed with Oregon policy makers, law enforcers, and fraternal organizations.

 Mayor Baker remained close enough to Gifford to join Governor W. M. Pierce in honoring the Grand Dragon at a "patriotic dinner" in 1923.
-Pierce was endorsed by the KKK in his 1922 campaign and his success indicated to members a political legitimacy for the Oregon chapters.
-Whether or not this was the case is unclear.
-The anti-Catholic and anti-minority legislation passing through the Oregon legislature was broadly reflective of the political and social attitudes of Oregonians in general.
-It is likely that the KKK benefited from this environment rather than being its main architect.
-Still, cities like Portland tolerated the Klan's initiation ceremonies and often turned a blind eye to the burning crosses on Mt.
-Scott and Mt.
-Tabor.
+The KKK had endorsed Pierce in his 1922 campaign for government, and his success indicated to members that Oregon chapters of the organization had some political legitimacy.
+The anti-Catholic and anti-minority laws passed by the Oregon legislature at the time broadly reflected the political and social attitudes of Oregonians in general, and it is likely that the KKK benefited from that environment rather than acting as its main architect.
+Still, cities such as Portland tolerated the Klan's initiation ceremonies and often turned a blind eye to burning crosses on Mount Scott and Mount Tabor.

-But some people resisted.
-In Eugene, a 1921 editorial in the Register Guard remarked on the KKK parades down the city streets: "We have a cynical notion that such pillow coverings as are used in this way will be chiefly useful for concealing the lack of furnishings in the wearer's attic."
-Judges and district attorneys across the country were denouncing the illegal acts of Klan members, as well.
-In the same Telegram article describing the Portland meeting in 1921, small press releases on community censure of Klan activity are listed, almost to refute Powell's assertion that "ninety-five percent of the stories are false."
+Still, some Oregonians resisted.
+In Eugene, for example, an August 7, 1921, editorial in the Morning Register mocked the KKK and its parades on city streets: “There is a reasonable sprinkling of citizens who are pleasantly intrigued by the prospect of getting out in their nightshirts with their heads swathed in pillow slips with holes burned in them, and capering throughout the dewy night in pursuance of some ghostly ritual or other.”
+Judges and district attorneys across the country denounced the illegal acts of Klan members.
+And in the same Telegram article that described the Portland meeting, press releases on the community censure of Klan activity appeared, almost to refute Powell's assertion that "ninety-five percent of the stories are false."

-By the middle of the 1920s, the KKK began to decline in Oregon, and by the end of the 1930s, most of the klaverns had dissolved completely.
-Many people viewed the KKK as corrupt and had lost faith in its ability to solve social problems.
-The organization's ideologies, however, are still with us in various forms.
+By the middle of the 1920s, the KKK began to decline in Oregon, and most of the klaverns had dissolved completely by the end of the 1930s.
+By then, most people viewed the KKK as corrupt and had lost faith in its ability to solve social problems.

 Horowitz, David.
-Inside the Klavern: the Secret History of a Ku Kluz Klan of the 1920s.
+Inside the Klavern: The Secret History of a Ku Klux Klan of the 1920s.
 Carbondale: Southern Illinois University Press, 1999.